 We’re no strangers to simple scientific concoctions here in my home daycare.
-We love clean mud and cloud dough, but Goop is the most fascinating sensory substance of all!
+We love clean mud and cloud dough, and our Elmer’s glue slime, but Goop is the most fascinating sensory substance of all!
 If you’ve never made it before, you’ll wonder why you waited so long!

 What is goop?

 Goop is a non-newtonian fluid that seems to magically change from a liquid to a solid when handled.
 When you squeeze it, it becomes a hard, crumbly mass, and when you release it, it transforms into an ooey, gooey, goopy liquid.
 It’s absolutely mesmerizing to play with.

 How do you make Goop?

 If you’ve ever combined the two while cooking or baking, you’ve seen goop in action.
 Resting in a bowl, you have a white, gooey liquid but apply a bit of pressure to it, and the liquid firms up so much you can hardly stir it.

 Have you ever wondered how it would feel to sink your hands into this extraordinary substance.
 Well, now you can!
 And I can tell you, it’s pretty awesome.
 You should’ve heard the hooligans shrieking and squealing as they played with it.